Santiago Cabrera: Early life

 Cabrera was born in Caracas, Venezuela, where his father, a Chilean diplomat, was stationed at the time.
 He is the middle child of three.
 Moving along with his father's career, Santiago grew up mainly in England, but also in Romania, Toronto and Madrid.
 His family returned to Chile when he was fifteen years old.
 He was captain of his football team in high school, and only tried acting when his teachers encouraged him.
-During his three years of training at the Drama Centre London from 2000 to 2003, Cabrera starred in productions of The Madras House, A Month in the Country, Napoli Milionaria, Britannicus, The Dutch Courtesan, The Strangeness of Others, Three Birds Alighting on a Field, and played the title character in The Last Days of Don Juan.
+He trained at the Drama Centre London from 2000 to 2003.